AbugaAroni/IPWeek4/README.md

 ### Features
 You can order pizza.
-You can order as many different Pizzas as you would like.
+You can order as many different Pizzas as you would like.g

 ### Limitations
 Cannot change order once set.